 1.I cut out gluten, soy, and nightshades

 Though these are loosely in no particular order, this was huge for me.
 I went gluten free-ish when I was 18 after learning the connection it had with Hashimoto’s.
 I went full on gluten, soy, and nightshade free until 3 years later, and it changed my life.
-I had no idea how much these foods were effecting me on a daily basis and how much better I feel without them!
+I had no idea how much these foods were affecting me on a daily basis and how much better I feel without them!

 2. I discovered AIP